lidofinance/docs/README.md

 ## Documentation Pages

-Documentation pages stored in `/docs` folder.
+Documentation pages are stored in the `/docs` folder.
 By default files with `.md` and `.mdx` extensions are treated as documentation pages.
 Every document has a unique `id`.
 By default, a document `id` is the name of the document (without the extension) relative to the root docs directory.

 For example, `greeting.md` id is `greeting` and `guide/hello.md` id is `guide/hello`.